 The first implementation phase would start in 2021 and apply to states that have an individual share of international aviation activities in revenues tonnes kilometres (RTKs) in year 2018 above 1.0 percent of total RTKs.
 A proposal for this phase to also apply to all high income countries was more or less panned last week.

 RTKs are defined as one tonne of passengers or cargo, transported across a one-kilometre distance.

 A second implementation phase would apply from 2026 to states with international aviation activities in RTKs in year 2018 above 0.5 percent of the total.
 States not included in the first phase would have the option to participate on a voluntary basis.

 Washington would prefer to see a system where an individual airline’s growth rate is eventually incorporated to help determine offsetting responsibility, replacing the national sectoral approach.
 According to observers, this approach was dismissed by some countries with carriers that are fast-growing, but relatively young.

-The revised draft resolution also states that new entrants would be exempted from the scheme for three years or until the year in which its annual emissions exceed 0.1 percent of total emissions in 2020.
+New entrants would be exempted from the scheme for three years or until the year in which its annual emissions exceed 0.1 percent of total emissions in 2020.
 Small carriers, along with humanitarian, medical, and firefighting operations, would also be omitted.

 ICAO member states would put in place the necessary monitoring, reporting, and verification schemes, with a three-year compliance cycle, and provide capacity building support and other assistance for implementation.